Localization from Infinitesimal Kinetic Grading: Finite-size Scaling, Kibble-Zurek Dynamics and Applications in Sensing: Introduction

 For $\alpha=1$, the hopping amplitudes grow linearly along the chain, leading to strongly localized eigenstates reminiscent of Stark localization but generated via a graded kinetic term rather than a diagonal potential.
 Here we treat this case not as an isolated, previously-known limit, but as a particular representative of a broader class of graded hopping models parametrized by $\alpha$, and we focus on how localization emerges as $|\alpha| \to 0$.
 A key structural feature of the model is that for any nonzero grading exponent $\alpha>0$, the hopping strengths grow boundlessly with the site index, and the local kinetic energy scale therefore becomes non-extensive in the thermodynamic limit, while it vanishes for $\alpha<0$.
 This makes the limit $\alpha\to 0$ intrinsically singular: while $\alpha=0$ corresponds to a uniform, translationally invariant and fully delocalized lattice, an arbitrarily small $\alpha$ produces qualitatively different kinds of kinetic landscapes capable of supporting localization.
 This sharp distinction motivates a careful study of how localization onsets as $\alpha$ departs from zero.
 An intriguing question in this context is if the same scaling exponents may describe the criticality when approached from the either side determined by the sign of $\alpha$.

 We undertake a detailed characterization of how localization emerges under a power-law grading of the hopping amplitudes.
 By examining the ground-state wave function, inverse participation ratio, spatial decay profiles, and fidelity susceptibility, we identify a smooth crossover for finite systems but a sharp critical point in the thermodynamic limit.
 A distinctive feature of the model is that the delocalized regime collapses to the single point $\alpha=0$: the uniform lattice is extended, whereas any infinitesimal grading $|\alpha|>0$ eventually produces localized ground states.
 The transition therefore consists of a sharp critical point at the boundary between a measure-zero delocalized point and a one-sided localized phase.
-This critical point is characterized by a diverging localization length, a vanishing energy gap, and consistent finite-size scaling of multiple observables, enabling the extraction of critical exponents.
-Altogether, these results establish a nonlinear, disorder-free universality class that is distinct from those associated with Anderson, Aubry--Andr{\'e}, or Stark localization.
+This critical point say, $\alpha_c$ is characterized by a diverging localization length, $\xi$, such that $\xi\sim|\alpha-\alpha_c| ^{-\nu}$ .
+Also, a vanishing energy gap, and consistent finite-size scaling of multiple observables, enable us to extract the associated critical exponents.